unahouExosite/docs/portals/README.md

 Get account information about all users.

+##### Permission

+* The user making the call must have at least 'd_u_view' [permission](#permission-object) permission to the domain.

 ##### Request

-Request body is empty
+* Request body is empty.
+* Requires authentication.

 ##### Response

-On success, response has HTTP status 200 and a body containing an array of [account object](#account-object).
+* `200 OK`: Returned if the currently authenticated user has permission for currently domain and a body containing an array of [account object](#account-object).

-On failure, response has HTTP status of 400 or greater.
+* `403 Forbidden`: Returned if the currently authenticated user does not have permission for currently domain.
+* `500 Internal Server Error`: Returned if an error occurs while retrieving the list of avatars.

 ##### Example